Barry Sumpter

-Barry Sumpter (born November 11, 1965, in Brooklyn, Illinois) is a retired American professional basketball player A 6'11" forward-center, Sumpter attended Lovejoy high school where he excelled at basketball.
+Barry Sumpter (born November 11, 1965, in Brooklyn, Illinois) is an American former professional basketball player A 6'11" forward-center, Sumpter attended Lovejoy high school where he excelled at basketball.

-Following his college career at University of Louisville and Austin Peay State University, Sumpter was selected by the San Antonio Spurs in the 3rd round (56th overall) of the 1988 NBA Draft.
-He later signed with the Los Angeles Clippers where he played is only career NBA game on April 2, 1989, against the Detroit Pistons.
+Following his college career at University of Louisville and Austin Peay State University, Sumpter was selected by the San Antonio Spurs in the 3rd round (56th overall) of the 1988 NBA draft.
+He later signed with the Los Angeles Clippers where he played his only career NBA game on April 2, 1989, against the Detroit Pistons.
 He later played in the Continental Basketball Association, including for the Quad City Thunder where he set the team records for blocked shots (338), rebounds (2,503), and career games played (385).
+Sumpter was selected to the CBA All-Defensive Team and All-Rookie Team in 1988.
 In 1998, he won the CBA championship with the Thunder.